majoduran/Denovo_immunogenicitymodel/README.md

 ### Usage Instructions
 *   Prepare the DataFrame: Ensure that the filtered_df DataFrame is populated with the immunogenicity predictions from your model, including a column for the 'Immunogenic Score' and a unique identifier for each peptide.
+*   Execute the Visualization Function: Run the de_novo_protein_predictions function, providing the prepared DataFrame and display the bar plot that illustrates the distribution of immunogenicity predictions.

 # Evaluation of Immunogenicity Prediction
 To assess the predictive power of the immunogenic predictor model, the predicted immunogenicity scores can be compared against experimental results of the control peptides included in the test dataset.
 This evaluation employs a confusion matrix to visualize the classifications of true immunogenic and non-immunogenic peptides, as well as a calculation of the balanced accuracy and the F1 score.